Jordo's World

 • 1 scoop dark chocolate protein powder ** I use Bad Athletics protein (code JORDO for a discount)

-• 1 tbsp dutch cocoa powder
+• 1 tablespoon dutch cocoa powder

 • 1 cup almond milk ** oat milk also works great!

-• 1 tbsp sugar free maple syrup
+• 1 tablespoon sugar free maple syrup

 Instructions